zbakin/Udacity_Self_Driving_Control/README.md

 #### What is the effect of the PID according to the plots, how each part of the PID affects the control command?
+PID stands for Proportional, Intergral and Derivative.

+1. Proportional parameter - proportionally changes the cross track error.
+When using this parameter only, the car tends to overshoot.
+2. Integral parameter - takes into account all past error information and adjust accordingly to reduce steady state error.
+3. Derivative parameter - uses rate of change of the cross track error.
+This helps to minimise the overshoot of the proportional part.

 #### How would you design a way to automatically tune the PID parameters?
+Method called Twiddle is used to tune the parameters of Kp, Ki, Kd.
+In brief, the algorithm iterates through variations of error parameters with the aim to minimise the average cross track error(cte).
+By implementing such an algorithm in a script, the parameters could be tuned automatically.

 #### PID controller is a model free controller, i.e. it does not use a model of the car.
 Could you explain the pros and cons of this type of controller?